rackerlabs/design-system/_component_design/popovers.md

 {% column left:"hxCol-12 hxCol-xs-12 hxCol-sm-12 hxCol-md-12 hxCol-lg-12" %}

-## When to Use
+## When to use

-Popovers appear when a user interacts with an action link on a page.
-For example, when a user clicks an **Edit** link, a popover containing the parameters to edit opens.
+Use a popover for small Create, Read, Edit, or Delete workflows where there is no need to change context.

 Use popovers for short create or edit workflows where background content is required.
 If a large workflow is required, consider creating a new page.